sebapersson/PEtab.jl/docs/src/Bachmann.md

 2. `sensealg`: This determines which adjoint algorithm to use.
 Currently, `InterpolatingAdjoint` and `QuadratureAdjoint` from SciMLSensitivity are supported.
 You can find more information in their [documentation](https://github.com/SciML/SciMLSensitivity.jl).
 You can provide any of the options that these methods are compatible with.
 For example, if you want to use the `ReverseDiffVJP` algorithm, an acceptable option is `sensealg=InterpolatingAdjoint(autojacvec=ReversDiffVJP())`.

 Here are a few things to keep in mind:

 !!! note
     Adjoint sensitivity analysis is not as reliable in Julia as it is in [AMICI](https://github.com/SciML/SciMLSensitivity.jl/issues/795).
 However, our benchmarks show that SciMLSensitivity has the potential to be faster.
-!!! note
-   Compilation times for adjoint sensitivity analysis can be quite substantial.

 ```julia
 using Zygote # For adjoint